 Don’t: Visit French Medieval Towns During the Off-Season

-Our drive from Avignon to Seillans was really lovely, actually.
+The drive from Avignon to Seillans was absolutely gorgeous.
 We stopped at an ancient abbey in Gordes where they mill lavender (but it was closed) and drove through a bunch of really cute medieval towns (all closed).
 We stopped at the famous Verdon Gorge to take pictures, but because it was winter, our photos were cold and gray instead of bright blue and lush, like every other photo of it we’d seen.

 At one point, we inexplicably ran into a bunch of snow.